 RMAN are not available.

-Characteristics of a dedicated Autonomous Transaction Processing database include:
+Characteristics of an Autonomous Transaction Processing dedicated database include:

 The default data and temporary tablespaces for the database are configured automatically.

 The name of the default data tablespace is

 Stored data is encrypted using the AES128 (Advanced Encryption Standard 128-bit cipher key) algorithm.
 You can change the encryption algorithm for a tablespace using the ALTER TABLESPACE command; for example, to change the encryption algorithm of the DATA tablespace to AES256, enter:

 ALTER TABLESPACE data ENCRYPTION ONLINE USING 'AES256' REKEY;

 Compression is not enabled by default.
 You can specify compression for a table using the table_compression clause in your

 - You do not have direct access to the database node or the local file system.